 A Weekend Getaway North of Phoenix: Sedona, AZ

-The town of Sedona is home to galleries, boutiques, an exceptional chocolate shop, and Oaxaca restaurant, which serves delicious and affordable Mexican and Southwestern fare.
+The town of Sedona is home to galleries, boutiques, chocolate shops, and Oaxaca restaurant, which serves delicious and affordable Mexican and Southwestern fare.

 Anticipation also should be a major part of any romantic weekend getaway.
 And if you're made reservations at one of Sedona's top resorts, you won't be disappointed.

-Couples whose idea of a relaxing weekend involves spa services are likely to be even happier at Enchantment Resort & Mii amo Spa, a secluded getaway surrounded by Boynton Canyon's red cliffs.
-Here, twosomes can engage in a couples' healing touch massage and shiatsu in the serene and private couples' suite with mountain views.
+Couples whose idea of a relaxing weekend involves spa services are likely to be equally happy at Enchantment Resort & Mii amo Spa, a secluded getaway surrounded by Boynton Canyon's red cliffs.
+Here twosomes can engage in a couples' healing touch massage and shiatsu in the serene and private couples' suite with mountain views.

 Weekend Escape North of Phoenix: The Grand Canyon